-1. Organize political dialogue in order to better coordinate international actions in the Sahel;
+1. Hold political dialogue in order to better coordinate international actions in the Sahel;

 2. Ensure more effective sharing of information on the actions conducted by Coalition partners;

-3. Foster discussion on cross-cutting inter-pillar action conducted in the Sahel;
+3. Foster discussion on cross-cutting, cross-pillar action conducted in the Sahel;

-The sixth ordinary summit of the G5 Sahel was held on 25 February 2020 in Nouakchott, in the presence of the G5 Heads of State.
-The Secretariat of the G5 Sahel, renamed the Executive Secretariat, reaffirmed its commitment to consolidating cooperation in the field of fighting against terrorism and continuing joint military efforts.
+The sixth ordinary summit of the G5 Sahel was held on 25 February 2020 in Nouakchott, in the presence of G5 Heads of State.
+The Secretariat of the G5 Sahel, renamed the “executive secretariat”, reaffirmed its commitment to consolidating cooperation in the field of fighting against terrorism and continuing joint military efforts.

-The first Sahel Alliance General Assembly, which was held on the sidelines of the summit, was chaired by the French Minister for Europe and Foreign Affairs, Jean-Yves Le Drian.
-This General Assembly was an opportunity to mobilize the international community around joint commitments for development in the Sahel region.
-The Sahel Alliance committed to taking action first and foremost in the most fragile areas of the Sahel region, to working towards better coordination between the security and development pillars and enhancing the coordination and flexibility of methods of intervention.
+Alongside this summit, the first General Assembly of the Sahel Alliance, chaired by the French Minister for Europe and Foreign Affairs, Mr Jean-Yves Le Drian, mobilized the international community around shared commitments involving the development of the Sahel.
+The Sahel Alliance committed to taking action first and foremost in the most fragile areas of the Sahel region, to working towards better coordination between the security and development pillars and enhancing the coordination and flexibility of the methods of intervention.

-The General Assembly of the Sahel Alliance was an opportunity for the Sahel region’s partners to adopt the principle of an integrated territorial approach to coordinate, ensure coherence and where necessary concentrate efforts in priority areas.
+The General Assembly of the Sahel Alliance was an opportunity for partners mobilized for the Sahel region to adopt the principle of an integrated territorial approach to coordinate, ensure coherence and, where necessary, concentrate efforts in priority areas.
 The aim is to start with a joint identification of fragile areas and areas in crisis and define joint or shared objectives through and for the actors in the 4 pillars.

 The Takuba Task Force